mantidproject/documents/Design/Algorithm_ease_of_use.md

 or variadic templates
 ([cplusplus](http://www.cplusplus.com/articles/EhvU7k9E/) ,
 [msdn](https://msdn.microsoft.com/en-us/library/dn439779.aspx)), might
 do the job well.
-The details a bit fuzzy, but the usage would be:
+What this would do internally is call `setProperty(string &, Type &)` for each pair in the list then call `executateAsChild()`.
+The details of how this would exactly work are a bit fuzzy, but the usage would be:

 ```C
 double tolerance = getProperty("CompressTolerance");